hapijs/hapi/docs/Reference.md

   [route prerequisites](#route-prerequisites) function.
 The values are the raw values provided to the continuation function as argument.
 For the wrapped response object, use `responses`.
 - `response` - the response object when set.
 The object can be modified but must not be assigned another object.
-To replace the response with another from within an extension point, use `reply(response)` to override with a different response.
+To replace the response with another from within an [extension point](#serverextevent-method-options), use `reply(response)` to override with a different response.
 - `preResponses` - same as `pre` but represented as the response object created by the pre method.
 - `query` - an object containing the query parameters.
 - `raw` - an object containing the Node HTTP server objects. **Direct interaction with these raw objects is not recommended.**
-    - `req` - the `request` object.
+    - `req` - the node.js request object.
-    - `res` - the response object.
+    - `res` - the node.js response object.
 - `route` - the route configuration object after defaults are applied.
 - `server` - the server object.
-- `session` - Special key reserved for plugins implementing session support.
+- `session` - Special key reserved for [plugins](#plugins) implementing session support.
 Plugins utilizing this key must check for `null` value to ensure there is no conflict with another similar server.
 - `state` - an object containing parsed HTTP state information (cookies) where each key is the cookie name and value is the matching cookie content after processing using any registered cookie